Should You Buy a Tablet or an eReader?

-- Eye comfort: You can read from an e-Book for hours and it won't strain your eyes like a tablet will.
+- Eye comfort: You can read from an e-Book for hours and it won’t strain your eyes as a tablet will.
 You can use it in direct sunlight, something that is not true for most tablets.

 - Simplicity: The controls on an e-Book reader are usually simple and straight forward; just like reading a book.